aprilschen/aprilschen/README.md

 <br/>

 Thanks for visiting my Github!
-I'm a software engineer, programming teacher, and Mathematics major at UC Berkeley.
+I'm a software engineer, competitive programmer, and mathematics major at UC Berkeley.
 I'm broadly interested in applied mathematics, and machine learning.
 I also happen to own two (very cute) Shibas, which you can find [here](https://www.instagram.com/inothedoggo/)!

 I'm currently looking for [full-time engineering roles](https://www.aprilschen.com/files/resume.pdf), and you can find more about me [here](https://www.aprilschen.com/).
 Feel free to reach out!
 📫 aprilschen@berkeley.edu